Dirac cohomology and simple modules of the Dunkl-Opdam subalgebra via inherited Drinfeld properties

-\end{subsection} \begin{subsection}{Dunkl-Opdam subalgebra admits a non-faithful Drinfeld presentation} In this section we obtain a new presentation of $\mathbb{H}_{DO}$ that demonstrates that $\mathbb{H}_{DO}$ is a non-faithful Drinfeld algebra, thus simultaneously showing that one can associate a Drinfeld algebra to $G(m,1,n)$ and also giving a natural example of a non-faithful Drinfeld algebra.
-Hence it is worth working with the extra generality of non-faithful Drinfeld algebras.
+\end{subsection} \begin{subsection}{Dunkl-Opdam subalgebra admits a non-faithful Drinfeld presentation} In this section we derive a new presentation of $\mathbb{H}_{DO}$ which demonstrates that $\mathbb{H}_{DO}$ is a non-faithful Drinfeld algebra.
+Thus simultaneously showing that one can associate a Drinfeld algebra to $G(m,1,n)$, also giving a natural example of a non-faithful Drinfeld algebra.

 We introduce Jucys-Murphy elements for $G(m,1,n)$.
-These are well known, however the new tool that we use here is that we consider two different sets of Jucys-Murphy elements.
-The traditional JM elements that are shown to commute using concentric subgroups from $1$ to $n$, however this ordering is not special and one could define Jucys-Murphys elements for any ordering of $\{1,...,n\}$.
-Our second set of JM elements denoted $\underline{M}_i$ is the same construction but using concentric subgroups starting at $n$ and moving to $1$.
-Of course each individual set of JM elements commute but it should be noted that $[M_i, \underline{M_j}] \neq 0$ for $i >j$.
+These are well known, however the tool that we use here is that we consider two different sets of Jucys-Murphy elements.

 \begin{definition} We define Jucys-Murphy elements for $G(m,1,n)$.